seyoun209/dataviscourse-pr-coloncancer/README.md

 Two views <strong>Genetic & Multivariate</strong> `index.html` and <strong>Polyp</strong> `polyps.html` are used, where the first view visualizes:

 1. Table 1: visualizes Kinder ID, Subject ID, Sex, BMI, Age, Smoke, Alcohol, NASID, HRT, and Exercise
-2. Density plot: visualizes respective the polygenic risk scores (x-axis) and the respective frequency of subjects (y-axis).
+2. Density plot: visualizes the polygenic risk scores (x-axis) and the respective frequency of subjects (y-axis).
 3. Heatmap plot: visualizes the individual information of the SNP (genetic).

 and the second view visualizes: